MunGell/awesome-for-beginners/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, the author has waived all copyrights and related or neighboring rights to this work.
+To the extent possible under law, the author has waived all copyrights and related or neighbouring rights to this work.